syncfusion-content/blazor-docs/blazor/rich-text-editor/link.md

 ![Displaying Link Icon in Blazor RichTextEditor](./images/blazor-richtexteditor-link-icon.png)

-## Remove Link

-To remove a hyperlink from a text or image, select the text or image with the hyperlink and click `Remove Hyperlink` tool from the toolbar.
-It will keep the text or image.

 ## Auto-link

 When you type URL and enter key to the Rich Text Editor, the typed URL will be automatically changed into the hyperlink.